 If fugitive dust is being generated, additional water shall be applied, or other dust control techniques shall be promptly initiated.
 In lieu of water, CCR conditioning may be accomplished with an appropriate chemical dust suppression agent.
-The Environment, Health, & Safety Division - Regulatory Services Sections should be contacted prior to utilizing a chemical dust suppression agent, as Colorado Department of Public Health & Environment approval may be needed.
+The Environmental Services Section should be contacted prior to utilizing a chemical dust suppression agent.
 Reducing or halting operations may be required at times during high wind events causing fugitive dust emissions.